 All fair value instruments are subject to IPV, a process whereby trading function valuations are verified against external market prices and other relevant market data.
 Market data sources include traded prices, brokers and price vendors.
 The Group gives priority to those third-party pricing services and prices having the highest and most consistent accuracy.
 The level of accuracy is determined over time by comparing third-party price values to traders' or system values, to other pricing service values and, when available, to actual trade data.
 Other valuation techniques are used when a price or quote is not available.
 Some valuation processes use models to determine fair value.
 The Group has a systematic and consistent approach to control model use.
 Valuation models are approved for use within the Group's model risk management framework.
 The framework addresses, among other things, model development standards, validation processes and procedures, and approval authorities.
 Model validation ensures that a model is suitable for its intended use and sets parameters for its use.
 All models are revalidated regularly.

 In determining fair value, a hierarchy is used which prioritizes the inputs to valuation techniques.
 The fair value hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 Determination of fair value based on this hierarchy requires the use of observable market data whenever available.
 Level 1 inputs are unadjusted quoted prices in active markets for identical assets or liabilities that the Group has the ability to access at the measurement date.
-Level 2 inputs include quoted prices for similar assets or liabilities in markets that are not active, and model inputs that are either observable, or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+Level 2 inputs include quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active, and model inputs that are either observable, or can be corroborated by observable market data for substantially the full term of the assets or liabilities.

 Level 3 inputs are inputs that are unobservable.
 Unobservable inputs are used to measure fair value to the extent that observable inputs are not available at the measurement date.
 The availability of inputs for valuation may affect the selection of valuation techniques.
 The classification of a financial instrument in the hierarchy for disclosure purposes is based upon the lowest level of input that is significant to the measurement of fair value.
 Where observable prices or inputs are not available, management judgement is required to determine fair values by assessing other relevant sources of information such as historical data, proxy information from similar transactions, and through extrapolation and interpolation techniques.
-For more complex or illiquid instruments, significant judgement is required in the determination of the model used, the selection of model inputs, and in some cases, the application of valuation adjustments to the model value or quoted price for inactively traded financial instruments, as the selection of model inputs may be subjective and the inputs may be unobservable.
-Unobservable inputs are inherently uncertain as there is little or no market data available from which to determine the level at which the transaction would occur under normal business circumstances.
-Appropriate parameter uncertainty and market-risk valuation adjustments for such inputs and other model-risk valuation adjustments are assessed in all such instances.